 Over time, a steady investment strategy with a diversified portfolio has proven to be a consistent way of building wealth.
 But time horizons differ from investor to investor.
 That’s why every investor needs to know their own risk tolerance and timeline before committing money to an investment strategy.
 In addition, each investor needs to appreciate how much time they are willing to spend learning about various investments and what the implications are.

-Many investors opt to work in conjunction with a financial advisor who can provide information on various investments, tax implications, and how they fit into a longer term tax and wealth management plan.
+Many investors opt to work in conjunction with a financial professional who can provide information on various investments, tax implications, and how they fit into a longer term tax and wealth management plan.
 This can become particularly crucial when considering how investments may fit into any real estate ventures or business holdings you are considering.

 The most common way to invest in property is to own a home.
 Indeed, for many people, home equity represents a substantial portion of their overall net worth.
 And, as an added benefit, you get the immediate value of a place to live.